Tish Cyrus: Personal life

 In November 2022, Cyrus confirmed her relationship with Prison Break actor Dominic Purcell.
 They publicly announced their engagement via a post on Instagram in April 2023.
 They married in August 2023 in Malibu, California.
+This also made her stepmother to vertical drama actor Joseph Purcell.

 Cannabis advocacy

 Cyrus reintroduced her daughter, Miley, to cannabis after quitting upon the release of the album Younger Now.
 During an interview with Andy Cohen, Miley stated that her mother joked about quitting as her manager in order to start a cannabis company.